Kristin Lenz shares favorite items she collects in her weekly Vintage Must Haves series.

 I also love collecting vintage wool coats like this Hudson Bay stripped one and this Woolrich buffalo plaid.
 I do wear them in winter, they are the warmest coats on the planet!
 When I’m not wearing them, they are instant decor.

-Looking to add to your camp style vintage decor?
+Looking to add to your vintage decor?
 Visit your local antique shops and thrift stores.
 Check out this post of my favorite antique shops in The Northwoods.
-It’s also fun to shop on Etsy where sellers have everything you are looking for.
+Shop my online store.